 - You can cover with bags a little bunch of buds and flowers of the particular tomato plants until they produce immature fruits.

-- Plant different tomato varieties at a different time so that they are flowering in a different time and can’t pollinate each other.
+- Plant different tomato varieties at different times so that they are flowering a different times and can’t pollinate each other.
 This method is particularly applicable for open-pollinated determinate tomato varieties.

 How to Choose Tomato for Saving Seeds